 Motivation and Beginnings

-Our motivation is to make anthroposophical medicine, as a complement to conventional medicine, accessible to as wide a circle of patients as possible.
-Many years ago, we started supporting the academization of this therapeutic approach.
+Our motivation is to make anthroposophical medicine, as a complement to and extension of conventional medicine, accessible to as wide a circle of patients as possible.
+Many years ago, we started supporting the academization of anthroposophical medicine.

 At that time, although patients often expressed interest in complementary approaches, there were too few doctors to fill this need.
-In addition, complementary medicine, as an experiential approach to healing, has traditionally been excluded from medical research.
+In addition, complementary medicine had been, as an experiential approach to healing, traditionally excluded from medical research.
 This made it difficult to establish therapies based on anthroposophical medicine in the health care system – for example, to get such therapies covered by health insurance.

 In light of this situation, we started funding projects in anthroposophical medicine in 2008, primarily with the goal of establishing anthroposophical medicine as equal to and in conversation with conventional medicine.
 At that time, we aimed to establish a basis for scientific recognition and greater representation at universities, as well as lay a foundation for academic research in this area.
-We therefore began supporting doctoral and post-doctoral positions with the aim of qualifying more researchers in this field.
+We therefore began supporting post-doctoral researchers in the field.

-Since 2008, we have helped to fund the post-doctoral work of 11 individuals in this field.
-With our support it was possible to establish academic positions or professorships at schools and universities in anthroposophical medicine in Witten/Herdecke, Berlin, and Bern.
+Since 2008, we have funded 11 post-doctoral research projects (the German Habilitation).
+With our support, it was possible to establish academic positions or professorships in anthroposophical medicine at schools and universities in Witten/Herdecke, Berlin, and Bern.

 Furthermore, we also support the university presence of anthroposophical medicine by funding research institutes in Freiburg (Institute for Applied Epistemology and Medical Methodology, IFAEMM); Berlin (Havelhöhe Research Institute, FIH); and Alanus Hochschule (Research Institute for Creative Arts Therapies, RIArT).
 Clinical research is supported with a chair of Child and Adolescent Psychiatry as well as two clinical professorships, one in Neuromedicine and one in Pediatrics, at the Herdecke Community Hospital (Gemeinschaftskrankenhaus Herdecke).

-The foundation supports the education and training of anthroposophical doctors in Witten/Herdecke (IBAM), post-graduate trainings in Witten, at Havelhöhe Hospital in Berlin (Krankenhaus Havelhöhe), and in Filderstadt (Eugen-Kolisko-Akademie in Filderstadt).
-Doctors and students interested in anthroposophical medicine can obtain support through the Albertus-Magnus fellowship and other scholarships.
-In addition, we have made medium and small grants to institutes, affiliated institutes, outpatient clinics, research projects, and other endeavors.
+The foundation supports the education and training of anthroposophical doctors in Witten/Herdecke (IBAM) and in Filderstadt (Eugen-Kolisko-Akademie in Filderstadt).
+Doctors in residency interested in anthroposophical medicine can obtain support through the Albertus-Magnus fellowship.
+In addition, we have made medium and small grants to institutes, affiliated institutes, outpatient clinics, research projects, and other endeavours.

 Securing long-term funding for endowed chairs and professorships remains a considerable challenge.
-It is rarely possible to secure public funding or university support for such positions.
+It is rarely possible to secure funding for such positions within the university budget itself.
 These commitments therefore limit our abilities to fund other projects, because the long-term funding of these endowed chairs ties up our resources.

 Juchowo Village Community in Poland